mosip/mosip-infra/deployment/v3/mosip/mock-abis/README.md

 # Mock ABIS

 ## Introduction
-Mock ABIS is a simulation of a real ABIS where interface with Actieqmq is simulated.
+Mock ABIS is a simulation of a real ABIS where interface with ActiveMQ is simulated.
 Mock ABIS runs inside the cluster as a Kubernetes pod.

 ## Install
 ```sh